Weighing the Sun with five photographs: Introduction

 \item It is assumed that the Sun's diameter \eqref{datossolnasa} is known. \end{enumerate} The above reasonable assumptions are the key to estimate the Sun's mass.
 The photographs taken to the Sun are used to calculated the distance from Earth to it at five different dates.
 These distances and dates correspond to the position of Earth with respect to Sun, allowing us to calculate the Sun's mass using Kepler's laws.
 In the precceding sections, we will show how from the five photographs we are able to estimate the Sun's mass \eqref{datossolnasaMASA} with a percentage error of about 0.1\%.

 The most sensitive part of this project is the photograph analysis, which is thoroughly explained in Sec.~\ref{photsunsection}.
-It is from them which the distance from Sun to Earth can be obtained by relating the telescope angles (telescope features) and the physical angles and distances between the two astronomical objects.
-Thus, just measuring angles in the images, we are able to measure distances.
+It is from it that distances from Sun to Earth can be obtained by relating the telescope angles (telescope features) and the physical angles and distances between the two astronomical objects.
+Thus, by measuring angles in the images, we are able to measure different distances.
 Then, in Sec.~\ref{polarajuste}, the approach to use the data obtained from the photographs is explained, showing that it allows us to find an ellipse with parameters in agreement with \eqref{datossolnasaEx2} and \eqref{datossolnasasemiejer}.
-Besides, in Sec.~\ref{Keplersections} we use the results from previous sections to calculate the Sun's mass, and to discuss how our data adjust to the three Kepler's laws.
+Besides, in Sec.~\ref{Keplersections} we use the results from previous sections to calculate the Sun's mass, and to discuss how our data adjust to the Kepler's three laws.
 Finally, in the last section, we comment the validity of our assumptions.